Jeffordsmp/CSUGlobalStuff/README.md

 Some of the semesters are missing because I either forgot to save the code, or it was semester of papers.

 ## Semester 1
 This one is light becasue it was a lot of pseudo-code.
-Also it is just some basic javaScript.
+Also it is just some basic JavaScript.

 ## Semester 3
 This is where I start getting into some Java